Introduction

 Kung-Fu Panda

-I love this sequence in Kung-Fu Panda (Director : Mark Osborne and John Stevenson, Cinematography : Yong Duk Jhun) where Tai Lung escapes from the Chorh-Gom prison.
+I love this sequence from Kung-Fu Panda (Director : Mark Osborne and John Stevenson, Cinematography : Yong Duk Jhun) where Tai Lung escapes from the Chorh-Gom prison.
 Some red torches are located next to the doors at the beginning of the sequence : Practical Lighting.
 The use of red is then exaggerated to serve the story : Dramatic Lighting.

 It seems like in animation, for some reason, that we need to over-justify our lighting.
 Is it due to the medium ?
 Or the youth of our industry ?
-Why can’t we light like the Munich shot ?
+Why can’t we light like the “Munich” shot ?
 Part of the answer has been given to me by a lighting artist :

 In CG we are always worried that it may look fake.
 And CG by nature is kinda ugly.

 Animation is not a genre !
-There is a confusion on what Animation is.
+There is a confusion on what animation is.
 It is a medium.
 We should be able to do animated action movies, animated horror movies and animated dramas.
 There are a few movies out there.
 But the majority of cartoons from Hollywood are comedies.

 Lego Batman

-We used plenty of Dramatic Lights on Lego Batman (Director : Chris McKay, PD : Grant Freckelton).
+We used plenty of dramatic lights on “Lego Batman” (Director : Chris McKay, PD : Grant Freckelton).
 Let’s have a look and try to guess which light is dramatic in the sequence below.

 Look at the Joker.
 See how he is lit by a white light that comes from nowhere ?
 That’s the dramatic light.
 It makes the joker’s face very readable.
 He really pops !
 This movie is one of the project I am most proud of.
-Grant’s vision is just unique.
+Grant’s vision was just unique.

 The incredibles 2

-My next example comes from the Khan Academy where we get a proper breakdown of lights from Incredibles 2 (Director : Brad Bird, Cinematography : Erik Smitt).
+My next example comes from the Khan Academy where we get a proper breakdown of lights from “Incredibles 2” (Director : Brad Bird, Cinematography : Erik Smitt).

-In most articles about lighting, light roles is generally the first topic to be addressed.
+In most articles about lighting, “light roles” is generally the first topic to be addressed.
 We all have seen lists or examples with the famous light names : Key, Fill, Rim, Bounce… But something I have never read in any of these articles is that these light roles are purely dramatic.
 Except in the following document :

 Sharon Calahan : Lighting vocabulary is based on studio lighting.

-Here is a list of the most famous Dramatic Light Roles (or Light Functions according to Sharon Calahan) :
+Here is a list of the most famous Dramatic Light Roles (or “Light Functions” according to Sharon Calahan) :

 - Key : Main shaping light in the scene.